 Skip to main content

-We’ve rounded up great DIY pet projects to make at home – dog beds, cat toys, and much more!
-Don’t fancy a project?
-Try our tips for charity shop bargains.
+We've rounded up some great DIY pet projects for you to do at home.
+From making dog beds, and cat toys to rodent tunnels and forage feeders!
+Don't fancy a project?
+We’ve got tips for charity shop bargains too.

 Visit a pet charity shop